mcibique/vue-testing-examples/README.md

 ### Testing component that injects values

-For a component that only injects values we can use [provide option](https://vue-test-utils.vuejs.org/api/options.html#provide) for `mount` function:
+For a component that only injects values we can use the [provide option](https://vue-test-utils.vuejs.org/api/options.html#provide) for the `mount` function:

 ```js
 beforeEach(function () {